Publications

 Working Papers

-The Fixed Disposition Effect [Job Market Paper] [SSRN]
+The Fixed Disposition Effect [Job Market Paper]

 with Shumiao Ouyang

-Presentations: FMA Asia/Pacific 2025 (scheduled), PhD Nordic Finance Workshop 2025, Stockholm Business School, Experimental Finance 2025
+Selected presentations: Aalto University, Oxford Saïd, London Junior Finance Workshop 2025, PhD Nordic Finance Workshop 2025, Stockholm Business School, Experimental Finance 2025

-Consumer Demand for Digital Money
+Yield Salience: Consumer Demand for Digital Money

-with Cameron Peng and Shumiao Ouyang
+with Shumiao Ouyang and Cameron Peng

 [Draft coming soon!]